About This Blog

 - I used to write and draw the comic strip called “Totes McGoat,” but it’s on hiatus for now.

 - The car that started it all is a used 2006 bright red BMW 330.
-I don’t usually care about name brands, but God, I love that car.
+I don’t give a crap about name brands, but God, I love that car.
 I named him Oliver after Richard Hammond’s car from the “Top Gear” Botswana episode.

 Thanks again for reading.